Funding and paying for your learning

 If you intend to study 30 credits or more in this academic year, you may be able to apply to Student Finance Wales for a tuition fee loan to fund your learning.
 In some cases you may also be eligible for certain grants.

 You will need to check the eligibility criteria that applies to part-time students.
 The criteria will vary depending on the academic year you start your studies and whether you are a new or returning student.
+Read a quick summary here.

 If you wish to apply you should do so as soon as possible once you have selected your courses.
+The quickest way is to apply online on the Student Finance Wales website.
+You can also download an application form to print.

 With the support of Higher Education Funding Council for Wales (HEFCW) we offer a fee waiver scheme.
 Eligible students will have their fees paid by HEFCW.